Table Of Contents

 Lower overhead costs

-Freelancers typically do not require benefits, office space, or equipment, which can save an agency significant overhead costs.
+Freelancers typically do not require benefits, office space, or equipment, which can save an agency from high overhead costs.

 Lower salary costs